-On March 11, 2020, the World Health Organization declared novel coronavirus (COVID-19) outbreak a global pandemic.
-The duration of the outbreak is unknown at this time but the impact on both the U.S and World economies is expected to be significant.
-Associations may also face economic issues as well, such as collection declines, increases in bad debts, etc.
+On March 11, 2020, the World Health Organization declared the novel coronavirus (COVID-19) outbreak a global pandemic.
+Mitigation and confinement measures were immediately implemented worldwide.
+The impact on both the U.S and World economies is expected to be significant.
+Associations may face economic issues such as declines in ancillary revenue and owners' ability to pay future assessments.
+The duration of the outbreak is unknown at this time and management cannot reasonably estimate the length or severity of this pandemic, or the extent to which the disruption may materially impact financial position, results of operations, and cash flows in future years.

-NOTE J - DATE OF MANAGEMENT'S REVIEW
+NOTE I - DATE OF MANAGEMENT'S REVIEW